- Invest for the long-term with Pearler, a share trading platform focusing on long term investing.

 - Sharesight integration for ease of reporting and taxes.

-- Limited to Australian ETFs and shares, although additional markets will come.
+- Limited to Australian and US ETFs and shares, like many of its competitors.

 - No mobile app, but the website is very clean and easy.